carenaudo/Menipy/CODEXLOG.md

 **Summary:** Added `region.close_droplet` with half-plane filtering, intersection clustering and mask closing.
 Implemented `metrics_sessile` and `metrics_pendant` to compute diameter, apex, height and volume via the new helper.
 Created `tests/test_contact_region.py` with regression cases.
 All tests pass.

+## Entry 82 - Contact tab side selection

+**Task:** Let users choose the droplet side in the regular Contact Angle workflow.

+**Summary:** Added a "Select Drop Side" button to `contact_tab` in `MainWindow` and wired it to `_select_side_button_clicked`.
+Updated the tab widget test to expect the extra tab and created a GUI test for the new button.
+All tests pass.